mapattacker/datascience/docker.rst

     # Use an official Python runtime as a parent image
     FROM python:2.7-slim

-    # Set the working directory to /app
+    # Set the working directory inside image to /app
     WORKDIR /app

-    # Copy the current directory contents into the container at /app
+    # Copy the current directory contents into the image at /app
     COPY . /app

     # Install any needed packages specified in requirements.txt